Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

     $ source activate demo

 After that you will see changes on the shell prompt.
-For example, the name ``demo`` will be shown on the terminal prompt.
+For example, the name ``demo`` is shown on the terminal prompt.

 To deactive the enviromnet, do: